ezorita/scotpy/README.md

 **Note**: The pre-commit hooks will automatically run code quality checks (linting, type checking) before each commit, ensuring consistent code quality.

+⚠️ **IMPORTANT**: Configure your Python interpreter in Cursor:

+1. After running `poetry install`, press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
+2. Search for "Python: Select Interpreter"
+3. Choose the Poetry virtual environment interpreter (usually shows the project name)

+This enables AI agents to see your dependencies and provide accurate code suggestions.

 ## Assisted AI Coding Workflow

 ### 1. Setting Up a New Project